apurva-bh/cm523-test-your-connections/README.md

 # Test Your Connections

-In this assignment, you'll learn how to use Github, and we'll test your connections.
+In this assignment, you'll learn how to use GitHub, and we'll test your connections.

 ## Prerequisites
 - Tower is installed.